 Fortunately, JIA is treatable with early intra-articular steroid injections and biologic medications.
 However, these treatments have several side-effects ranging from GI upset all the way to potentially increasing the risk of cancer.
 It is with that in mind that the need for ongoing monitoring, and personalized treatment regimens becomes clear.

 Currently, we rely on a combination of imaging, physical exam, lab tests, symptoms and clinician’s judgement to monitor JIA.
-There is not a specific biomarker used to easily monitor the disease progression.
-The goal of our research is to discover a new biomarker for monitoring joint health.
-In order to do so, we are listening to the joints.
-We have all heard our joints crack and pop - our project is discover-ing the meaning behind those noises.
+These factors lead to the discovery of using the sound from joints as a specific biomarker used to monitor joint health and disease progression.
+In order to analyze this biomaker, we are have to listen to the affected joints.
+We have all heard our joints crack and pop - our project is discovering the meaning behind those noises.
 Particularly, we are recording the sounds emitted by patients’ joints and correlating that with their clinical scenario.

 For the study, a customized, wearable sensing hardware was designed specifically for pediatric patients using commercially available, off-the-shelf (COTS) microphones, sensors, and electronics.
 The use of COTS will greatly accelerate the process of hardware development, while reducing cost, and will allow for rapid data collection.